bkamins/EventSimulation.jl/docs/src/tutorial.md

 ## Introduction to resources
 Now we will consider two streams of agents.
 Supplier provides one unit of good every one unit of time.
 There are customers that arrive randomly and want to buy a random amount of good.
-Maximally two customers .
+Maximally two customers can wait in the line.
 ```
 using EventSimulation